shenzhou05/SRP-Chinese-Translation/Pages/VFXEditor/VFX-Systems-Contexts-and-Blocks.md

-The visual effects system relies on a modular flow design where processing is described through states.
-Systems are composed by chaining states which contains dedicated behavior.
-Each state type has its own specific properties and using a behavior block in one state or another can be used to achieve different results.
+The visual effects system relies on a modular flow design where processing is described through states. **Systems** are composed by chaining **Contexts** which contains dedicated behavior **Blocks**.
+Every context type has its own specific properties and using a block in one state or another can be used to achieve different results.

 ## Systems